argoproj/argo-workflows/docs/walk-through/dag.md

 # DAG

-As an alternative to specifying sequences of steps, you can define the workflow as a directed-acyclic graph (DAG) by specifying the dependencies of each task.
-This can be simpler to maintain for complex workflows and allows for maximum parallelism when running tasks.
+As an alternative to specifying sequences of [steps](steps.md), you can define a workflow as a directed-acyclic graph (DAG) by specifying the dependencies of each task.
+DAGs can be simpler to maintain for complex workflows and allow for maximum parallelism when running tasks.

 In the following workflow, step `A` runs first, as it has no dependencies.
 Once `A` has finished, steps `B` and `C` run in parallel.
-Finally, once `B` and `C` have completed, step `D` can run.
+Finally, once `B` and `C` have completed, step `D` runs.

 ```yaml
 apiVersion: argoproj.io/v1alpha1